 Despite the low mortgage rate, many people are still unable to afford a house, especially in the major cities.

 Portugal has implemented some policies in order to attract foreigners.
-The non-habitual resident status allows foreigners to have a low tax rate on their foreing income.
-This is a very attractive way of reducing taxes, and has contributed significantly to the increase of foreigners in the country.
+The non-habitual resident status allows foreigners to have a low tax rate on their foreign income.
+This is a very attractive way of reducing taxes and has contributed significantly to the increase of foreigners in the country.
 There is also the gold visa policy that is present in Portugal and some European countries.
-For example, Chinese citizens have rushed to obtain the golden visa in Portugal.
-Portugal grants a five year residency permit to non-EU citizens, who purchase a minimum €500,000 worth of property.
+For example, Chinese citizens have rushed to obtain a golden visa in Portugal.
+Portugal grants a five-year residency permit to non-EU citizens, who purchase a minimum of €500,000 worth of property.
 This in turn allows them to travel across the Schengen countries, and after the initial five years, they can apply for permanent residency.
-Both policies have helped increase Portugal property bubble.
+Both policies have helped increase Portugal's property bubble.

 The inflow of foreigners has also been contributing to housing speculation.
 The truth is that more than 50% of the demand for residential housing in the country comes from foreigners.
-The inflow of foreing capital in the region has impacted prices.
-With 60% of Portuguese earning under €800 monthly, for the average person it has become increasingly difficult to afford a house.
+The inflow of foreign capital in the region has impacted prices.
+With 60% of Portuguese earning under €800 monthly, for the average person, it has become increasingly difficult to afford a house.

 Housing supply in Portugal

 Another aspect to be considered is the supply and demand within the housing market.
 You would expect that Portugal does not have a lot of houses, and so that is the reason why prices are soaring.
-In fact it is the complete opposite.
-Out of the 19 European countries analyzed, Portugal is the country where there are more dwellings per 1,000 habitants.
+In fact, it is the complete opposite.
+Out of the 19 European countries analyzed, Portugal is the country where there are more dwellings per 1,000 inhabitants.

 It is easy to understand that if demand for properties in Portugal slows down, there will be an oversupply of properties.
 If real estate investors want to eventually sell, the market can be easily flooded with properties.
 This in turn will put pressure on the prices, which should collapse quickly.